Panchkula district

 Panchkula district was formed as the 17th district of the Indian state of Haryana on 15 August 1995.
 It comprises two sub divisions and two tehsils: Panchkula and Kalka.
 It has 264 villages, out of which 12 are uninhabited and ten have been wholly merged with towns or treated as census towns according to the 1991 census.
 There are five towns in the district: Barwala, Kalka, Panchkula, Pinjore and Raipur Rani.
-The total population of the district is 319,398 out of which 173,557 are males and 145,841 are females.

 At the 2011 Census of India, it was the least populous district of Haryana.

 Panchkula city is the headquarters of this district.
 Chandimandir Cantonment is located in this district, adjoining the Panchkula Urban Estate.

 Languages and Dialects Spoken

-The primary languages spoken in the district are Hindi, Standard Haryanvi and Puadhi dialect of Punjabi.
-While both languages are widely used in urban and rural settings, the prevalence of the Puadhi is a defining characteristic of Panchkula district's rural culture.
+The primary languages spoken in the district are Hindi, Standard Haryanvi, Baghati dialect of Mahasu Pahari and Puadhi dialect of Punjabi.
+While all languages are widely used in urban and rural settings, the prevalence of the Puadhi is a defining characteristic of Panchkula district's rural culture and above Chandi Mandir, the area of Pinjore and Kalka and Morni Hills are culturally parts of the Mahasu region.